goatscrub/videojs-bitmapsub/README.md

 - generate corresponding webvtt metadata file description
 - plugin to handle generated metadata track

 > __**NOTE:**__ No OCR (Optical Character Recognition) involved into this process.
-Again, bitmap subtitles are displayed as images, and they are packed into bigger file only to avoid HTTP traffic, but it's not mandatory.
+Again, bitmap subtitles are displayed as images, and they are packed into bigger files only to avoid HTTP traffic, but it's not mandatory.
 ## Usage
 ### Prepare your data
-Generate subtitles images packs with corresponding script from scripts folder.
+Generate subtitles images packs with corresponding script from `tools/` folder.
-#### DVD .vob and .idx files — scripts/vobsubpack.php
+#### DVD .vob and .idx files — tools/vobsubpack.php
 For DVD subtitles, two files are needed, a `.vob` and a `.idx`.
-With `script/vobsubpack.php` you can specify one of them, second one is automaticaly find if they have same base name, only extension differs, eg: `vobsub.vob` and `vobsub.idx`.
+With `tools/vobsubpack.php` you can specify one of them, second one is automaticaly find if they have same base name, only extension differs, eg: `vobsub.vob` and `vobsub.idx`.
 It's an ugly script wrapper arround `sub2png` executable.
 (Why in PHP ?)
 This script depend on `subp2png` binary and `bash` shell or compatible.
 ```sh